Estimation of functional diversity and species traits from ecological monitoring data: Trait space inference from monitoring data

-After the trait space has been reconstructed we consider individual samples that have been taken as part of the monitoring effort (Fig.~\ref{fig1construction}D).
-Using the inter-species diffusion distances in the reconstructed trait space we quantify the functional diversity in the sample using Rao's quadratic entropy~\cite{rao1982diversity}.
-Hence diffusion maps can be used to both quantify functional biodiversity and, to some extent, reconstruct biological trait spaces solely from monitoring data.
+Once the i-trait space has been constructed we consider individual samples from the monitoring dataset (Fig.~\ref{fig1construction}D).
+Building on the inter-species diffusion distances in the i-trait space, we quantify the functional diversity in the sample using Rao's quadratic entropy~\cite{rao1982diversity}.
+The method can thus quantify functional biodiversity and, to some extent, place the species into a biologically meaningful trait space.